AdobeDocs/workfront.en/help/classic/manage-work/projects/planning-a-project/plan-project.md

 Using the Business Case of a project you can define your objectives and ensure that your project aligns with the strategy of your organization.&nbsp;

-For more information about defining a Business Case for a project, see the article [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about defining a Business Case for a project, see the article [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 After you have defined the overall scope of the project, you may then determine whether you want to undertake the project at all and start planning it.&nbsp;